-The Audit & Risk Committee meets several times during the financial year and consists of three members, all Non-Executive Directors.
+The Audit & Risk Committee meets several times during the financial year and consists of two members, both Non-Executive Directors.
 The key responsibilities of the Audit & Risk Committee are reviewing and reporting to the Board on matters relating to:

 - the audit plans of the external auditors;

 - the Group’s overall framework for financial reporting and internal controls;